 Incorporating Preliminary Fire Safety Reviews

-For ADU projects in high fire hazard zones or areas with complex site conditions, conducting a single discipline preliminary review for fire or brush management can be invaluable.
+For ADU projects in high fire hazard zones or areas with complex site conditions, conducting a single discipline preliminary review for fire, brush management, or planning (for environmentally sensitive zones) can be invaluable.
 This step is often part of a broader feasibility assessment that ensures your project aligns with local fire safety requirements from the outset.
 By engaging city officials early in the planning process, homeowners and builders can avoid costly redesigns and delays later on.

 Why Preliminary Reviews Matter